BetterMoneyLabs/chaincash/contracts/offchain/apps/silvercents.md

-"SilverCents – a hybrid crypto currency
+SilverCents – a hybrid crypto currency
 ========================================

 SilverCents are the on-chain tokens in a cryptocurrency run on the Ergo Platform, using the Basis protocol (CCIP-1).